"A Feebleminded Defense of Socialism and Castro’s Cuba"

 Please, Mr. Moore, stop making mindless Communist propaganda movies disguised as documentaries.
 Your ideas are not liberal, or progressive.
 They are reactionary.
 They are leading millions of people astray, and giving aid and comfort to neo-fascist and Communist dictators and Islamic terrorists.
 Hollywood and the national news media should be ashamed of promoting them so mindlessly.

+Left-wing activist Michael Moore’s new documentary is SICKO, an emotional, feebleminded comparison of the healthcare that Americans receive with that provided by nationalized healthcare systems in Canada, France, England, and Communist Cuba.
+The movie begins with Michael Moore talking down to viewers, like they were little children, while introducing several sad cases from the healthcare system in the United States.
+It then jumps to Canada, England, France, and, finally, to Fidel Castro’s dictatorship in Cuba, where Mr. Moore suggests that everyday life is almost utopian.
 There are few objective facts in SICKO, which mostly consists of anecdotal evidence and some case histories.
 What few facts there are in this alleged documentary are fudged.
 Michael Moore also fails to consider facts that destroy his argument in favor of socialized medicine, such as the higher unemployment and tax rates in Canada and especially France, the lack of freedoms in Cuba, and the relatively low infant mortality rates and high life expectancy in the United States.
 We don’t need more socialized, government-run healthcare systems like Medicare in the United States.
 We just need more voluntary Christian charity based on the Gospel of Jesus Christ.